ska-sa/katgpucbf/doc/signal_path.rst

 .. todo::

-   Describe the filter design once it is finalised.
+   Describe the filter design once it is finalised (NGC-1399).

 The primary use case is for reconstructing a time-domain signal from the channelised output, where completely discarding channels appears to lose